codeporting-translator/Docs/en/native/cs2cpp/developer-guide/codeporting-native-cs2cpp-attributes.md

 **Used on**: Classes

-**Argument**: Mandatory string full name of type to forward declare
+**Argument**: Mandatory string full name of type to forward declare.

 Inside attributed type, always use forward declaration of argument type instead of include.
 Useful for loop type references management, etc.